 Here are its key features:

-- New customers are eligible to receive a promotional rate of 0.99% on balance transfers for the first six months after application approval.
+- New customers are eligible to receive a promotional rate of 0.99% on balance transfers for the first six months after application approval (offer valid for new accounts opened by June 30th, 2018).
 This rate increases to 11.99% after the 6-month promotional period ends.

 - The Value Visa Card goes for a low $29 annual fee, helping cardholders add to savings while benefiting from lower rates on standard activities like purchases and cash advances.
 Furthermore, supplementary cards are available for free.